Join us for our upcoming events and webinars, and watch recordings of past events.

 On April 26, Sam Greene, professor of Russian politics and director of the Russia Institute at King’s College London, discussed how citizens of authoritarian regimes respond to the restrictions placed by leaders on their ability to consume news.
 Watch the recording.

 Exiting Communism’s Enduring Effect on Russian Public Opinion

 On April 21, 2022, Frederick C. Dirks Professor of International Economics at Middlebury College Will Pyle examined the shock of economic transition that occurred in Russia thirty years ago and how it affects Russians’ worldview today.
-Recording coming soon.
+Watch the recording.